cilium/cilium/Documentation/operations/upgrade.rst

   100 QPS/200 Burst.
 To configure the rate limit for Cilium Operator, use the ``--operator-k8s-client-qps`` and ``--operator-k8s-client-burst`` flags or the corresponding Helm values.
+* Support for Consul, deprecated since v1.12, has been removed.

 Removed Options
 ~~~~~~~~~~~~~~~